IBM/ibm-satellite-storage/README.md

    1. Include the subject line: `<storage-solution-name> integration`*.
 For example: `LocalVolume integration`.
    1. Provide a high level description of the storage solution with a link to the user documentation or public repository.

-## Registering with IBM Cloud
+## Develop environment
-1. Collaborate with **`IBM Cloud Satellite Storage Team`** to setup your Satellite Location for devlopment and testing.
+1. Collaborate with **`IBM Cloud Satellite Storage Team`** to setup your Satellite Location for development and testing.

 ## Test your storage solution with ROKS in IBM Cloud Satellite
-1. Create a `deployment.yaml` file to deploy Kubernetes resources for the storage operator or driver in the development enviornment.
+1. Create a `deployment.yaml` file to deploy Kubernetes resources for the storage operator or driver in the development environment.
 Review the following example `deployment.yaml` to deploy the `local-volume` operator.
    ```yaml
    apiVersion: v1
    kind: List